Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 ### Continuity

 ...
-Again, please note how this is absurdly simplier than the description of continuity using the metric explicitely.
+Again, please note how this is absurdly simplier than the description of continuity using the metric explicitly.

 ### Compactness